 download.png

 Ultimately, the program aims to empower students to become agents of change in their communities.
 By equipping them with scientific and critical thinking tools, they will develop the ability to extract valuable insights from data, make informed predictions, and be better prepared to propose effective strategies for conserving and managing natural resources in their local areas.

-By the end of the summer, each of us will have gained firsthand knowledge of Alaska’s climate challenges, environmental policies, and air quality concerns.
+By the end of the program, each of us will have gained firsthand knowledge of Alaska’s climate challenges, environmental policies, and air quality concerns.
 All field methods and data collection techniques will be taught on-site.
 No prior research experience is required, but we expect students to arrive excited and prepared for a rewarding and challenging field study experience.

+download.png